-IFRS 9 establishes three primary measurement categories for financial assets: amortized cost, fair value through other comprehensive income ("FVOCI") and fair value through profit or loss ("FVPL").
+IFRS 9 - Financial Instruments ("IFRS 9") establishes three primary measurement categories for financial assets: amortized cost, fair value through other comprehensive income ("FVOCI") and fair value through profit or loss ("FVPL").
 The Company determines the classification of the financial assets at initial recognition.
 The basis of classification depends on the Company's business model for managing its financial instruments and the contractual cash flow characteristics of the instrument.
 A financial asset is measured at amortized cost if it meets both of the following conditions and is not designated at FVPL:

-- It is held within a business model whose objective is to hold assets to collect contractual cash flows; and - Its contractual terms give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding
+- It is held within a business model whose objective is to hold assets to collect contractual cash flows; and - Its contractual terms give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.

 All financial assets not classified as measured at amortized cost or FVOCI are measured at FVPL.
-On initial recognition, the Company may irrevocably designate a financial asset that otherwise meets the requirements to be measured at amortized cost or at FVPL as FVOCI, if doing so eliminates or significantly reduces an accounting mismatch that would otherwise arise.
+On initial recognition, the Company may irrevocably designate a financial asset that otherwise meets the requirements to be measured at amortized cost or at FVOCI as FVPL, if doing so eliminates or significantly reduces an accounting mismatch that would otherwise arise.
 A financial asset (unless it is a trade receivable without a significant financing component that is initially measured at the transaction price) is initially measured at fair value plus, for an item not at FVPL, transaction costs that are directly attributed to its acquisition.

 Financial liabilities are classified as measured at amortized cost, unless they are classified as measured at FVPL.
+Financial liabilities measured at amortized cost are remeasured when there is a change in the future estimated cash flows.
 In cases where the fair value option is taken for financial liabilities, the part of a fair value change due to an entity's own credit risk is recorded in other comprehensive income (loss) rather than in net earnings.
 Investments in equity instruments are required to be measured by default at fair value through profit or loss.